toobrien/spreads/README.md

 # Notes

-- spreads are quoted with the following legs:
+- spreads are quoted with the following leg ratios:

     'cal':  -1, +1